kelceydavis33/SPAM/SETUP.md

 `team.json` is a list of groups, each with a list of members.
 Add, remove or reorder groups freely; the headings come from the `group` field.

-`catalogs.json` is a list of releases.
-Leave `download`, `doi` or `readme` as `""` and that button just won't render.
+`catalogs.json` describes where the catalogs live and what to cite.
+Bump `version` when a new release goes up; add an entry to `citations` when a paper appears, and fill in its `url` once there is one.

+`images.json` drives the mosaic download table. `base` is the directory URL on the TACC server, and each filter carries the exact filenames for its science, error and weight maps.
+To add a filter, copy an existing block and change the name, program, pivot wavelength and filenames.

+**The HST mosaics are deliberately absent from `images.json`.** The same server directory also holds ACS (F435W, F606W, F814W) and WFC3 (F105W, F125W, F140W,
+F160W) mosaics that belong to another team.
+Do not add them, and be careful when regenerating the file that a glob over the directory does not sweep them back in.

-**Where to actually put the catalog files.** Not in this repo.
-GitHub caps individual files at 100 MB and asks you to stay under 1 GB per repo, and Pages bandwidth is not meant for bulk data.
-Put releases on [Zenodo](https://zenodo.org) — free, no size problem in practice, and each version gets its own DOI so papers can cite the exact catalog they used.
-Then point `download` and `doi` at the Zenodo record.
-MAST is the other obvious home once the data are archived there.
+**Where the catalog files themselves live.** Not in this repo.
+GitHub caps individual files at 100 MB and Pages bandwidth is not meant for bulk data.
+Catalogs are served from the TACC corral host and indexed at
+<https://astrosteven.github.io/spam/catalogs>.
+A Zenodo deposit is still worth
+doing for the released versions, since each one gets a DOI that papers can cite exactly.

 ## The arXiv tab